AndunHH/spacemouse/README.md

-# New Update April 2025: Rotary Keys
+# New Update April 2025:
+## Link to support for Onshape under linux
+For linux users: Check out the simple python wrapper by mamatt to use Onshape from ubuntu: https://github.com/mamatt/space2onshape

+## Rotary Keys

 When you are using the mouse with an encoder wheel, there is a new feature: Rotary Keys.